 And once you are there you are going to need a rental car to drive to your Kruger Park accommodation.
 It doesn't need to be a 4x4 as the roads in the park are in very good condition for the most part and you can even drive the dirt tracks with a normal sedan vehicle.

-What I would suggest, to save a lot of time and hassle for you, is to fly to the KMIA airport near Nelspruit from Johannesburg, pick up the rental car there and then stay in the historical and beautifully set town of Barberton (close to the park gates) for one night before you book into your Kruger Park accommodation the next day.
+What I would suggest, to save a lot of time and hassle for you, is to fly to the KMIA airport near Nelspruit from Johannesburg, pick up the rental car there and then drive immediately to the gate closest to your accommodation in the Kruger National Park.

 Food and Drink - Eat and Drink Cheaply But Well